base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

 }
 ```
 Then do `packer build -var-file=variables.json baseJenkinsEC2.json`

-3. Replace with real values
+c.
+Replace with real values
  * Delete all variables except for `aws_access_key` and `aws_secret_key`
  * Replace all `{{ user aws_stuff_here }}` template variable references except the `aws_access_key` and `aws_secret_key`: